monk-io/monk-sonarqube/sonarqube-postgresql/README.md

 This repository contains Monk.io template to deploy sonarqube-community system either locally or on cloud of your choice (AWS, GCP, Azure, Digital Ocean).

-This template includes Nginx as a reverse proxy and PostgreSQL a sonarqube-community out of box.
+This template includes Nginx as a reverse proxy and PostgreSQL to work with  sonarqube-community out of box.

 ## Start